"The journey of a thousand miles begins with one single step"

 Our story had reached East Coast Radio and they called Phumie and myself into the station for a live interview on their morning show, Heart Stuff.

 This allowed us to reach more individuals outside of my immediate online social group.
-More second resources from my list were donated, sending my Atos on quite the venture!
+More second resources from my list were donated, sending me and my Atos on quite the venture!

-Through much effort, time, and manual labor, the building became a home.
+Through much effort, time, and manual labor, this brick building became a home.

 One Moment, One Chance